samanthalgibson/ownCloud-quickstart/Install_and_configure_an_ownCloud_server.md

 | Docker Engine | 1.12.0+ |

 ### Installation
-The following quickstart guide allows you to install and configure an ownCloud server in 4 easy steps using Docker.
+Install and configure an ownCloud server in 4 easy steps using Docker.

 #### 1. Create and change project directory
 ```